Eagle’s Nest Atitlán: A Wonderful Eco Resort in Guatemala

 Sunset at Eagle’s Nest Atitlán

-Should you stay at Eagle’s Nest Atitlán?
+Should you stay at Eagle’s Nest in Atitlán?

 The answer to that depends on your travel style and interests.
 The place is immersed in nature, so if you’re not comfortable with that, Eagle’s Nest may not be for you.
 Plus, remember you’ll have to use compost toilets and open-air showers.